 International Law Section Essay Competition for Studies in the Law of the South Pacific

-The International Law Section of the Law Council of Australia is now accepting entries for its inaugural essay competition for studies in the law of the South Pacific.
+The International Law Section of the Law Council of Australia is now accepting entries for the 2022 essay competition.

 Submit your entry